tc39/proposal-temporal/docs/duration.md

 The `roundingMode` option controls how the rounding is performed.

-- `halfExpand`: Round to the nearest of the values allowed by `roundingIncrement` and `smallestUnit`.
+- `'halfExpand'`: Round to the nearest of the values allowed by `roundingIncrement` and `smallestUnit`.
-  When there is a tie, round away from zero like `ceil` for positive durations and like `floor` for negative durations.
+  When there is a tie, round away from zero like `'ceil'` for positive durations and like `'floor'` for negative durations.
   This is the default, and matches how rounding is often taught in school.
-- `ceil`: Always round towards positive infinity.
+- `'ceil'`: Always round towards positive infinity.
   For negative durations this option will decrease the absolute value of the duration which may be unexpected.
-  To round away from zero, use `expand`.
+  To round away from zero, use `'expand'`.
-- `expand`:  Always round away from zero like `ceil` for positive durations and like `floor` for negative durations.
+- `'expand'`:  Always round away from zero like `'ceil'` for positive durations and like `'floor'` for negative durations.
-- `trunc`: Always round towards zero, chopping off the part after the decimal point.
+- `'trunc'`: Always round towards zero, chopping off the part after the decimal point.
-- `floor`: Always round down, towards negative infinity.
+- `'floor'`: Always round down, towards negative infinity.
-  This mode acts the same as `trunc` for positive durations but for negative durations it will increase the absolute value of the result which may be unexpected.
+  This mode acts the same as `'trunc'` for positive durations but for negative durations it will increase the absolute value of the result which may be unexpected.
-  For this reason, `trunc` is recommended for most "round down" use cases.
+  For this reason, `'trunc'` is recommended for most "round down" use cases.
-- `halfCeil`: Round to the nearest of the allowed values like `halfExpand`, but when there is a tie, round towards positive infinity like `ceil`.
+- `'halfCeil'`: Round to the nearest of the allowed values like `'halfExpand'`, but when there is a tie, round towards positive infinity like `'ceil'`.
-- `halfFloor`: Round to the nearest of the allowed values like `halfExpand`, but when there is a tie, round towards negative infinity like `floor`.
+- `'halfFloor'`: Round to the nearest of the allowed values like `'halfExpand'`, but when there is a tie, round towards negative infinity like `'floor'`.
-- `halfTrunc`: Round to the nearest of the allowed values like `halfExpand`, but when there is a tie, round towards zero like `trunc`.
+- `'halfTrunc'`: Round to the nearest of the allowed values like `'halfExpand'`, but when there is a tie, round towards zero like `'trunc'`.
-- `halfEven`: Round to the nearest of the allowed values like `halfExpand`, but when there is a tie, round towards the value that is an even multiple of the `roundingIncrement`.
+- `'halfEven'`: Round to the nearest of the allowed values like `'halfExpand'`, but when there is a tie, round towards the value that is an even multiple of the `roundingIncrement`.
   For example, with a `roundingIncrement` of 2, the number 7 would round up to 8 instead of down to 6, because 8 is an even multiple of 2 (2 × 4 = 8, and 4 is even), whereas 6 is an odd multiple (2 × 3 = 6, and 3 is odd).

 The `relativeTo` option gives the starting point used when converting between or rounding to years, months, weeks, or days.